Ask a Question

 Riding: 1 - 2 hours

 Upon arrival at the Pont Drift Border Post or Limpopo Valley Airfield, you will be met by your guide and transferred to the Reception area by the Stables.
 After a light lunch it’s time to head off to the stables to meet your horse for the week.
-You will embark on a short introductory ride to make sure that you and your horse are well suited - if time permits you will ride directly to Two Mashatus Camp, otherwise back to the stables again.
-Dinner will be served in the Llala palm dining room of the Two Mashatus Camp.
+You will embark on a short introductory ride to make sure that you and your horse are well suited - if time permits you will ride directly to Two Mashatus Camp, a distance of 11km.
+The route follows the Limpopo River floodplains, with good opportunities for those first exciting encounters with elephant, giraffe, zebra, ostrich and wildebeest.
+The route crosses close to a large wetland area which acts as a magnet for game and there is even a chance to come across bat eared fox, black backed jackal and spotted hyena.
+It then crosses the Majali River close to its confluence with the Limpopo, a favourite haunt of leopards and a resident pride of lion.
+Across an open plain the famous Two Mashatus Camp awaits where dinner will be served in the Llala palm dining room.

 Riding: 5 - 6 hours